abonte/southtyrolean-healthservices-waitingtimes/README.md

 # Health services waiting times
 The application shows the health services waiting times in South Tyrol.
 It is possible to filter the different services.
-The application is available on [https://tempi-attesa.herokuapp.com/](https://tempi-attesa.herokuapp.com/).

 The data are taken from the [Open Data Alto Adige/Suedtirol/South Tyrol portal](http://dati.retecivica.bz.it/it/dataset/southtyrolean-healthservices-waitingtimes)